-- On the Server Explorer view, right-click your enterprise server region; then select Show TN3270 Display from the context menu. - This starts the enterprise server region, starts the Rumba Mainframe Display view, and connects to your application running on theenterprise server region. - 2.
-Debug the application to thoroughly test it.
+1. On the Server Explorer view, right-click your enterprise server region; then select Show TN3270 Display from the context menu.

+This starts the enterprise server region, starts the Host Access for the Cloud emulator, and connects to your application running on the enterprise server region.

+2. Debug the application to thoroughly test it.